Leverege/amplify-docs/docs/architecture/roles/index.md

 # Roles & Permissions Overview

-The Leverege Stack uses a role-based access control system.
+The Leverege Stack uses a role-based access control system (RBAC).
 Role-based access control refers to the idea of assigning permissions to users based on their role within an organization.
 It offers a simple, manageable approach to access management that is less prone to error than assigning permissions to users individually.

 When using RBAC, you analyze the needs of your users and group them into roles based on common responsibilities.
 You then assign one or more roles to each user and one or more permissions to each role.
 The user-role and role-permissions relationships make it simple to perform user assignments since users no longer need to be managed individually, but instead have privileges that conform to the permissions assigned to their role(s).